Ready to Fight for You

 Mr. Sussman was admitted to the Florida Bar in 1980 and is “AV” rated by Martindale-Hubbell, which is the highest peer-reviewed rating available.

-In more than thirty years of practice, Mr. Sussman has handled and continues to handle personal injury and wrongful death claims; probate and estate planning and probate litigation; drafting of Wills & Trusts; Will contests; defense and prosecution of claims for construction defects, medical malpractice and nursing home cases; products liability claims of many kinds; boundary and real estate transactions and disputes; tax deed litigation and eminent domain.
+In more than forty years of practice, Mr. Sussman has handled and continues to handle personal injury and wrongful death claims; probate and estate planning and probate litigation; drafting of Wills & Trusts; Will contests; defense and prosecution of claims for construction defects, medical malpractice and nursing home cases; products liability claims of many kinds; boundary and real estate transactions and disputes; tax deed litigation and eminent domain.
 In addition to general trial practice, he has handled in excess of 24 appeals in the First District Court of Appeal alone.
 Among those cases, Mr. Sussman has represented clients in landmark cases establishing employee rights as well as the right of an adult to sue her father for a determination of paternity.
 Mr. Sussman has tried numerous jury trials of many kinds and countless bench trials.
 Among the most recent was an eminent domain case in which the jury awarded $7.4 million dollars, representing roughly three million dollars more than the position advocated by the condemning authority (government).

 Areas of Practice

 U.S. District Court, Middle District of Florida, 1981

 Mr. Sussman has lectured at Continuing Legal Education (CLE) Seminars and has authored portions of the following CLE manuals: